Carlos Correa Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.
+- The Mariners pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Mariners have the sixth-ranked team ERA across all MLB pitching staffs (3.84).
+- The Mariners' 3.83 team ERA ranks fifth across all league pitching staffs.

+- Mariners pitchers combine to give up 109 home runs (1.1 per game), the seventh-fewest in the league.

+- Kirby (9-8 with a 3.23 ERA and 103 strikeouts in 119 2/3 innings pitched) tries for his 10th victory when he makes the start for the Mariners, his 20th of the season.

 © 2023 Data Skrive.
 All rights reserved.